surgiie/console/README.md

 protected function example()
 {
-    // get a property or store it if it doesnt exist return $this->fromArrayCache('example', fn () => new Example);
+    // get a value or store it in the cache array if it doesnt exist return $this->fromArrayCache('example', fn () => new Example);
 }
 ```